 We have all had “uncertain times” in our lives, times when we are afraid and don’t know what to do.
 In those times, I often tell my clients – and myself! – to “turn my attention” on what I do know.
 It’s not uncommon for my clients’ initial reaction to be “I don’t know much of anything” – and, yes, sometimes that’s my initial reaction, too.
 What helps me – and, hopefully, them – is to be reminded of some important truths we do know.
-Here are a few:
+Here are a few (extra capitalization is mine):

 “I KNOW that You can do all things, and that no purpose of Yours can be thwarted.”
 Job 42:2

-“But KNOW that the Lord has set apart the godly ones for Himself; the Lord hears when I call to Him.”
+“But KNOW that the Lord has set apart the godly man for Himself; the Lord hears when I call to Him.”
 Psalm 4:3

-“For I KNOW that the Lord is great and that the Lord is above all gods.”
+“For I KNOW that the Lord is great and that our Lord is above all gods.”
 Psalm 135:5

 “I KNOW that the Lord will maintain the cause of the afflicted and justice for the poor.”
 Psalm 140:12

-For the Lord helps me, therefore I am not disgraced: therefore, I have set my face like flint, and I KNOW I will not be ashamed.”
+For the Lord GOD helps me, therefore I am not disgraced: therefore, I have set my face like flint, and I KNOW that I will not be ashamed.”
 Isaiah 50:7

 “And we KNOW that God causes all things to work together for good to those who love God, to those who are called according to His purpose.”
 Romans 8:28